-Hindu Temples outside India
+Hindu Temples outside of India, sorted by country.

 Largest Hindu Temple (by Area): Angkor Wat Temple, Cambodia